Theodore Aylward Sr.

-Theodore Aylward (1730–1801) was an English composer and organist.
-He was a member of the Royal Society of Musicians in 1763 and gained a prize medal from the Catch Club in 1769.
-He was organist successively of St Lawrence Jewry and St Michael, Cornhill (1769–1781), in London, and of St. George's Chapel, Windsor (1788–1801).
+Theodore Aylward (1730 – 27 February, 1801) was an English composer and organist.
+Born in Chichester, he was the son of Henry Aylward.
+He may have sung as a boy at the Drury Lane Theatre in London.
+He was organist successively of Oxford Chapel, London (c1760-1768), St Lawrence Jewry (1762-88), St Michael, Cornhill (1768–1781), and (until his death) of St. George's Chapel, Windsor (1788–1801).
 As well as these appointments, he was the Gresham Professor of Music (1771–1801).
+Aylwood was also an assistant director at the Handel Commemoration of 1784.
+He was elected a member of the Royal Society of Musicians in 1763, and took the Oxford degree of DMus in 1791.

 During his lifetime he composed musical dramas, songs, canzonets and glees.
+From around 1780 he directed the Friendly Harmonists, a glee club which met at Anderton's Coffee House in Fleet Street.
+He won a Catch Club medal in 1769.
+His Six Lessons for the Harpsichord, Organ or Piano Forte (c1784) were, according to John Harley, "virtually Handelian Suites".
+But Aylward's compositions also reflect his knowledge of the music of Domenico Scarlatti and J.C.
+Bach.

 Having died in London on 27 February, 1801, Aylward was buried in St George's Chapel, leaving behind a family line of musicians.
 The composer is sometimes confused with his namesake and great-great nephew, Theodore Aylward Jr., sometime Organist & Master of the Choristers of Chichester Cathedral.